Clive Disher: Early life

-Great War
+First World War

-Disher enlisted in the First AIF on 13 July 1917, and was commissioned as a Captain.
+Disher enlisted in the First AIF on 13 July 1917, and was commissioned as a captain.
 He embarked for Europe aboard HMAT Themistocles on 4 August 1917, and arrived at Glasgow on 2 October 1917.
 On 28 October 1917 he was sent to the Western Front, where he was assigned to the 5th Field Ambulance.
 On 16 March 1918 he was attached to the 4th Field Artillery Brigade as its Regimental Medical Officer (RMO).

 In March 1919, he was given leave to row in the AIF eight in the Henley Royal Peace Regatta.
 They won the King's Cup, defeating the Oxford University team in the final by a length.
 Disher received the 1919 Helms Award for the most outstanding amateur athlete from Australasia.
 He also took the opportunity for postgraduate study at hospitals in the UK under the Inter-Allied Fellowship of Medicine scheme from 23 July to 23 October 1919.
 He returned to Australia on the SS Nestor on 1 November 1919, where his AIF appointment was terminated on 22 January 1920.